ygins/model/README.md

 ### The underscore option
 Sometimes, you may want to use "type" or "required" as fields in your object.
 Normally this would be an issue, as those are keywords (as shown above).
-To get around this, the Model constructor takes an optional first boolean argument, which defaults to false.
+To get around this, the Model constructor takes an optional second boolean argument, which defaults to false.
 If true, "type" and "required" are both able to be used as fields.
 You simply use "\_type" and "\_required" instead.
 For example, all three of the following models function identically: